cmjw/PASCAL_Compiler_Project/README.md

 # C-Lexer

-TBD.
-Still compiling and writing build instructions.

 Lexer in C for Pascal.

+See directions in this directory for build instructions.

 # Flex-Lexer

 Lexer using flex for Pascal.

-See instructions in this directory for build directions.
+See directions in this directory for build instructions.

 # Parser